Radioactive Waste Management

 The study of such natural phenomena is important for any assessment of geologic repositories, and is the subject of several international research projects.
 However, it must be noted that the Oklo reactions proceeded because groundwater was present as a moderator in the 'enriched' and permeable uranium ore.

 In addition to the routine wastes from current nuclear power generation there are other radioactive wastes referred to as 'legacy wastes'.
 These wastes exist in several countries which pioneered nuclear power and especially where power programmes were developed out of military programmes.
-These are sometimes voluminous and difficult, and arose in the course of those countries getting to a position where nuclear technology is a commercial proposition for power generation.
+These are sometimes voluminous and difficult to manage, and arose in the course of those countries getting to a position where nuclear technology is a commercial proposition for power generation.
 They represent a liability which is not covered by current funding arrangements.
-In the UK, some £73 billion (undiscounted) is estimated to be involved in addressing these6 – principally from Magnox and some early AGR developments – and about 30% of the total is attributable to military programmes.
+In the UK, some £73 billion (undiscounted) is estimated to be involved in addressing these wastes6 – principally from Magnox and some early AGR developments – and about 30% of the total is attributable to military programs.
 In the USA, Russia and France the liabilities are also considerable.

 The nuclear and radioactive waste management industries work to well-established safety standards for the management of radioactive waste.
 International and regional organisations such as the International Atomic Energy Agency (IAEA), the Nuclear Energy Agency (NEA) of the Organisation for Economic Co-operation and Development (OECD), the European Commission (EC) and the International Commission on Radiological Protection (ICRP) develop standards, guidelines and recommendations under a framework of co-operation to assist countries in establishing and maintaining national standards.
 National policies, legislation and regulations are all developed from these internationally agreed standards, guidelines and recommendations.
 Amongst others, these standards aim to ensure the protection of the public and the environment, both now and into the future.